-- (1) Mr. Nick A. Caporella, our Chairman of the Board and Chief Executive Officer, and Mr. George R. Bracken, our Senior Vice President Finance, do not receive any cash compensation from the Company as their services are provided to us through CMA.
-As described above in "Compensation Discussion and Analysis" and "Management Services Agreement Compensation" and below in "Certain Relationships and Related Party Transactions," we pay an annual base management fee equal to one percent of our consolidated net sales for the services that CMA provides to us, which include, among other things, the services of Mr. Nick A. Caporella and Mr. Bracken, as well as other senior corporate personnel who are not required to be included in the table above, and the supervision of the Company's financial, legal, executive recruitment, internal audit and management information systems departments.
+Mr. Nick A. Caporella, our Chairman of the Board and Chief Executive Officer, and Mr. George R. Bracken, our Senior Vice President - Finance, do not receive any cash compensation from the Company as their services are provided to us through CMA.
+As described above in "Compensation Discussion and Analysis" and "Management Services Agreement - Compensation" and below in "Certain Relationships and Related Party Transactions," we pay an annual base management fee equal to one percent of our consolidated net sales for the services that CMA provides to us, which include, among other things, the services of Mr. Nick A. Caporella and Mr. Bracken, as well as other senior corporate personnel who are not required to be included in the table above, and the supervision of the Company's financial, legal, executive recruitment, internal audit and management information systems departments.
 The amounts set forth with respect to Mr. Nick A. Caporella under the caption "All Other Compensation" represent the total management fees paid by us to CMA for the respective fiscal years.
-This new presentation for FY 2009 is the result of a Commission comment letter and is in accordance with the resulting disclosure request, notwithstanding the management agreement with CMA that has been in effect since 1992.
-The amounts set forth with respect to Mr. Bracken under the caption "All Other Compensation" represent payments to him by CMA. - (2) Amounts represent the compensation expense recognized for the applicable fiscal year, computed in accordance with SFAS 123R.
-See Note 8 to the Financial Statements included in the Company's Annual Report on Form 10-K for additional information regarding the assumptions utilized. - (3) Mr. Bracken, who is 64 years old, was named Senior Vice President Finance in October 2000 and, prior to that date, served as Vice President and Treasurer since October 1996. - (4) Mr. McCoy, who is 52 years old, was named Senior Vice President and Chief Accounting Officer in October 2003 and, prior to that date, served as Senior Vice President Controller since October 2000.
-Prior to October 2000, he served as Vice President Controller since July 1993. - (5) Mr. Knecht, who is 75 years old, was named Executive Vice President Procurement in August 2005 and, prior to that date, served as President of Shasta Sweetener Corp., a wholly-owned subsidiary of the Company, since May 1998.
+The amounts set forth with respect to Mr. Bracken under the caption "All Other Compensation" represent payments to him by CMA.